reveng007/DareDevil/README.md

 ### Edit:
 If you Ask me, "Why have I used _AES_ encryption with url why not environmental keying factor?"\
 My answer would be, that would also work fine!\
 I was feeling lazy to remove AES and apply environmental XOR keying.
 But this will not do any harm.
 But I changed the string obfuscation part from AES encryption to environmental XOR keying as if I did not do that, this dropper would be flagged by _Floss_ by outputing sentive strings like hardcoded xor keys.
+But in this case, we are using trgt machine's username as xor key, so no need of hardcoding.

 ### Resources and Credits: